Vyral/base-template/_drafts/everyday-encinitas-iron-cross-surfboards.md

 {% include youtube.html %}

-At Iron Cross Surfboards, you can get everything you need to catch the perfect wave.
+<center>At Iron Cross Surfboards, you can get everything you need to catch the perfect wave.</center>

 For my latest episode of “Everyday Encinitas,” I’m visiting Iron Cross Surfboards and speaking with Jay Grygera to discover what makes them the go-to surf shop for local surfers. &nbsp; &nbsp;